dotkernel/frontend-documentation/docs/book/v5/introduction/file-structure.md

 It is a good practice to standardize the file structure of projects.

-When using DotKernel Frontend the following structure is installed by default:
+When using Dotkernel Frontend the following structure is installed by default:

 ![Dotkernel Frontend File Structure!](https://docs.dotkernel.org/img/frontend/file-structure-dk-frontend.png)